GryMrc/Web-Development-with-Grpc/README.md

 3-) Database operations should try catch to capture error and every critical sections should check with if conditions.

 4-) Prevent register on Login Screen (solution Register Action Screen define Privilege Admin User)

+5-) Name fields on entities must be not null